esmaeelE/kubernetes-the-hard-way/docs/02-jumpbox.md

 /root/kubernetes-the-hard-way
 ```

 ### Download Binaries

+Download from release page on Github

+Copy binary files to a directory

 In this section you will download the binaries for the various Kubernetes components.
 The binaries will be stored in the `downloads` directory on the `jumpbox`, which will reduce the amount of internet bandwidth required to complete this tutorial as we avoid downloading the binaries multiple times for each machine in our Kubernetes cluster.